DD2480-gr25/jabref/dd2480/README.md

 6. Remove redundant `else if` for tag "DB" on line 253
 7. Extract the month parsing logic
 8. Extract multi-predicate `else if` statements with methods

+## Task 3 - Refactoring Implementation

+### RisImporter::importDatabase
+By applying the refactoring plan, we have managed to reduce CCN from 110 down to 71 which constitutes a 35% reduction